jorcuad/croke.es/content/post/cryptex.md

 ## Painting

 Once the cryptex is assembled is time to disassemble it and paint all the pieces.
 I don't recommend you to paint it assembled, the effect will not be the same.
-In this post I will try to get an effect of aged copper, something like copper recovered from a sunk boat several years ago.
+In this post, I will try to get an effect of aged copper, something like copper recovered from a sunk boat several years ago.
 First of all, you will need:

 * **Black primer paint**.
 Don't use a white one, the friction of the pieces will end revealing the base paint and a white one will break the effect.
 * **Copper acrylic paint**.
-It will be aour base color.
+It will be our base color.
 * **Blue acrylic dye**.
 I used a Caribbean Blue tone.
 * **Green acrylic dye**.
 I used a Moss Green tone.
 * **Matt varnish**.
 Don't use a glossy varnish if you want to get an effect of aged copper.

 * Apply the black primer.
-I give two layers of primer paint.
+I give it two layers of primer paint.

 ![Primered cryptex](/images/cryptex/primer.jpg)